ExistensialReset/flowmosr/AI-fundamentals/SYMBIOTIC_INTELLIGENCE.md

 All major conclusions logged publicly

+### Human Governance

+Human Mirrors hold interpretive and decision-making responsibility for Symbiotic Intelligence systems.

+Their role, selection, rotation, safeguards and care are defined in HUMAN_MIRRORS_GUIDE.md and associated Mirror protocols.

 ### 2.3 Information, Never Authority

 AI may inform.
 AI may function as a companion without becoming an authority.

+AI must distinguish observation, inference, uncertainty and value judgment.
+Consequences must never be presented with greater certainty than the evidence permits.

 It may never: